src52/portfolio/content/projects/android/tasks.md

 - Task and app state is saved to local SQLite DB using [Room](https://developer.android.com/training/data-storage/room)
 - Created two data sources to fetch task state: locally or remotely (from JSON)

 This project started with my desire for a modern, sleek task management application for Android.
-While plenty of these apps exist, none offer the deeper integration with the current task management system I use on my computers.
+While plenty of these apps exist, none offer the deeper integration with the task management system I use on my computers.
 On my laptop and desktop, I use this wonderful piece of open-source software called [Taskwarrior](https://taskwarrior.org/) to manage and synchronize my tasks.
 It's a very simple, terminal-based task manager, and its simplicity and ease-of-use is really where it shines for me.
 I run a Taskwarrior server that keeps these to-do lists in sync no matter which device I'm using.

 My vision for this app is to create a modern and sleek task manager using the latest Material Design components, with support for the full Taskwarrior specification.
 While I haven't implemented the Taskwarrior aspect quite yet, that is on the roadmap!